-Tip: Singapore is the perfect city to stop in on a 3 week itinerary to Southeast Asia, along with Malaysia and Bali.
-You can usually pick up cheap flights around Southeast Asia, meaning you can experience more than of the things on this bucket list in just one trip!
+Tip: Singapore is the perfect city to stop in on a 3 week trip to Southeast Asia, along with Malaysia and Bali.
+You can usually pick up cheap flights around Southeast Asia, meaning you can experience more than one of the things to do on this bucket list in just one trip!

 4. Walk Lugard Road, Hong Kong